L&Q charcoal textured image on content page header

 The Young Carers project

-Our Young Carers project worked with children as young as five who had caring responsibilities to help them succeed at school and improve their confidence.
+Our Young Carers project worked with children as young as five with caring responsibilities to help them succeed at school and improve their confidence.

 It won L&Q’s ‘community project of the year' award the following year.